ckissi/XBar/README.md

 - **Sidebar not visible**: Open the popup and ensure the toggle is set to **Disable XBar** (meaning it is currently enabled).
 Refresh the current `x.com` tab.
 - **Accounts missing**: Reopen the options page to confirm your accounts are listed.
 If not, re-add them or check Chrome's site-storage settings.
 - **Profile info fails to load**: Verify internet connectivity.
 Retry adding the account later.
+- **Dark mode not applying**: Toggle the Dark mode checkbox off/on in the popup or refresh the tab.

 ## Support